Credit Card Fraud Detection: Things You Should Know

 Other Technological Measures for Fraud Detection

 Besides AI and machine learning, other technological measures help in fraud detection.
-These include multi-factor authentication (MFA), encryption, tokenization, and behaviour analytics.
+These include multi-factor authentication (MFA), encryption, tokenization, and behavior analytics.

 Multi-factor Authentication